Persistent, connected, brave - lessons from Generation Change

 The luxury of 45 minutes of radio time meant that campaigners could spend time sharing stories and aims, not just trading positions or responding to today’s news.
 The faultlines that we assumed existed among our campaigners melted away when people talked.
 There was genuine warmth in the room and many phone numbers exchanged on the walk out of the studio.

+The importance of connection and building a movement of people working towards the same end was recognised whatever the issue.
 And on a more personal level, given that social change can be exhausting, everyone spoke about the solace they took in the company of others working for the same end, whatever their age.

 3. Brave